carlsednaoui/coderdojo-nyc-curriculum/space-adventure/instructions.md

 # Space Adventures
 In this course we'll create a game allowing participants to safely land a rocket ship on a planet.
 This course is perfect to review HTML & CSS concepts and explore JavaScript.
+You can see the final project [here](http://carlsednaoui.github.io/coderdojo-nyc-curriculum/space-adventure).
+> Hit any key to make the ship fly.
+Refresh the page to start a new game.

 By the end of the course participants will understand:
 - JS Variables